Biology Quiz 8

 Polar-bears hold cures for:

 In the fasting state, bears begin urea recycling and start losing fat tissue, although they retain their lean body mass.
-Such a medicine might be effective in treating obesity, as well as type 2 diabetes associate with it.
+Such a medicine might be effective in treating obesity, as well as type II diabetes associated with it.

 The disease that kills more people than lung cancer as a consequence of air pollution is:

-Emphysema is a condition that involves damage to the walls of the air sacs (alveoli) of the lung.
+Emphysema kills more people than lung cancer as a consequence of air pollution.
+It is a condition that involves damage to the walls of the air sacs (alveoli) of the lung.
 Alveoli are small, thin-walled, very fragile air sacs located in clusters at the end of the bronchial tubes deep inside the lungs.

 Photosynthetic vesicle found in bacteria is called a:

+A photosynthetic vesicle found in bacteria is called a chromatophore.
 In some forms of photosynthetic bacteria, a chromatophore is a coloured, membrane-associated vesicle used to perform photosynthesis.
-They contain different coloured pigments.
 Chromatophores contain bacteriochlorophyll pigments and carotenoids.

 Saliva helps in the digestion of:

-Saliva contains special enzymes that help digest the starches in your food.
-An enzyme called amylase breaks down starches (complex carbohydrates) into sugars, which your body can more easily absorb.
+Saliva helps in the digestion of starch (complex carbohydrates).
+It contains special enzymes called amylase that help digest the starches in food.
+Amylase breaks down starches into sugars, which the body can more easily absorb.

 Iodoform is used as an: